SamuelCochrane/mkdocs-blog/docs/posts/How I designed my 2022 new-years resolution.md

 How I designed my new-years resolution using structure goal design and motivational science.

-In this article, I'd like to detail how I designed my personal goals to set myself up for success, using what I've learned about [[Goal Design|Goal Design]] from my experience working in [[business intelligence]].
+In this article, I'd like to detail how I designed my personal goals to set myself up for success, using what I've learned about [[Goal Design|Goal Design]] from my experience working in [[business intelligence|business intelligence]].
 It was helpful for me, and hopefully it'll be helpful for you too.

 # Resolutions Vs Themes